Over recent years, there have been a number of regulatory changes that have shaped parental leave in New Zealand. Below is Employs...

 The benefits which stem from training and upskilling your employees are obvious and most employers would engage in some form of training for their workforce.
 However, it can be awkward if an employee leaves the role at the conclusion of training, especially if you have paid for their training.

 A recent case in the Employment Court serves as a warning to employers that recovering costs related to training, as well as recruitment and equipment, can be unlawful.
 Some employers try and ensure their return on investment when training employees by bonding employees to the company for a certain period of time after their training.
-Going a step further in this scenario, and may try to employer make an employee liable to pay an amount if they do not stay for a certain time period.
+Going a step further in this scenario, they may try to make an employee liable to pay an amount if they do not stay for a certain time period.
 This can be unlawful.
 If a bonding arrangement does not benefit the employee, it may be inconsistent with the WPA.

 In the case of Labour Inspector v Tech 5 Recruitment Limited, the judgement outlined that in some trades it is accepted that reimbursements from employees to employers occurs for things like tools which could be covered by an advanced payment from the employer.
 However, this becomes unlawful if the employer attempts to profit from this type of transaction.